Houston Brain Injury Lawyers

 Additionally a CAT or CT (Computerized Tomography) scan can be read as “normal” when in fact there has been a mild traumatic brain injury.

-If you suffered a head injury from an accident in Houston, Texas, your tests and treatment may have been negative while you are still suffering from symptoms of headaches, dizziness, confusion and disorientation.
+If you suffered a head injury from an accident, your tests and treatment may have been negative while you are still suffering from symptoms of headaches, dizziness, confusion and disorientation.
 If this is the case, you need to contact our brain injury lawyers for a free conversation about your options.

 Types of Traumatic Brain Injury